timothyaaron/aiorequests/README.rst

 `requests <http://www.python-requests.org>`_ but written on top of `asyncio <http://www.twistedmatrix.com>`_'s

-aiorequests is based on treq, the requests API for twisted.
+aiorequests is based on `treq <http://github.com/dred/treq>` , the requests API for twisted.

 It provides a simple, higher level API for making HTTP requests when using Twisted.